ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Conclusion

 \section{Conclusion}

-We proposed ARSAR-Net, a SAR imaging network with adaptive regularization, to address the limited generalization capability of baseline unfolding networks across heterogeneous scenes.
-By integrating a learnable regularization module into an unfolding architecture, ARSAR-Net enables adaptive and data-driven reconstruction across diverse environments such as offshore, urban, and mountainous areas.
-Built upon an enhanced imaging model derived from a matrix-inversion-free variant of ADMM, the network maintains computational efficiency while improving flexibility.
+We proposed ARSAR-Net, an efficient unfolding network with adaptive regularization towards scene-agnostic SAR imaging.
+By integrating a learnable regularization module into an unfolding architecture, ARSAR-Net enables adaptive and data-driven reconstruction across diverse environments.
+Built upon the efficient ADMM without matrix inversion, ARSAR-Net enjoys computational efficiency.
 To further meet application-specific needs, two variants of ARSAR-Net were introduced: ARSAR-Net Swift for accelerated imaging and ARSAR-Net Pro for high-fidelity reconstruction.
 Extensive experiments on both simulated and real SAR datasets validate the effectiveness of our approach, demonstrating significant gains in speed, image quality, and scene adaptability.
-The proposed framework advances SAR imaging by integrating model-driven priors with data-driven adaptability, providing fresh insight for high-quality and efficient SAR imaging in complex scenes.
+ARSAR-Net provides a fresh insight into high-quality and efficient SAR imaging in complex scenes.